 Almost all community safety work is done in partnership.
 No matter the subject area, it is rare that any one issue can be dealt with by a single agency.

 There is a range of community safety work that concerns other partnerships.
-For instance, modern slavery, FGM, honour based violence, forced marriage, domestic abuse, sexual violence, hate crime, child sexual exploitation, preventing radicalisation are all safeguarding concerns.
+For example, modern slavery, FGM , honour-based violence, forced marriage, domestic abuse, sexual violence, hate crime, child sexual exploitation and preventing radicalisation are all safeguarding concerns.

 The inequalities in health that concerns the Health and Wellbeing Board are similar to the inequalities in victimisation and offending.
 Much of our work is targeted on those with a lower social economic background.
-The more susceptible to crime are also most susceptible to poor health and wellbeing outcomes.
-Therefore, strong relationships between these boards are pivotal in finding innovative solutions to common concerns.
+Those more vulnerable to crime are also most susceptible to poor health and wellbeing outcomes.
+Therefore, strong relationships between these boards are central in finding innovative solutions to common concerns.